hashicorp/terraform/website/docs/language/expressions/types.html.md

 Finally, there is one special value that has _no_ type:

-* `null`: a value that represents _absence_ or _omission._ If you set an argument of a resource or module to `null`, Terraform behaves as though you had completely omitted it — it will use the argument's default value if it has one, or raise an error if the argument is mandatory. `null` is most useful in conditional expressions, so you can dynamically omit an argument if a
+* `null`: a value that represents _absence_ or _omission._ If you set an argument of a resource to `null`, Terraform behaves as though you had completely omitted it — it will use the argument's default value if it has one, or raise an error if the argument is mandatory. `null` is most useful in conditional expressions, so you can dynamically omit an argument if a